How to to Make Over $100,000 with a Niche Site in 2024

 Simple as that!

-However for as simple as it sounds, actually getting traffic and getting people to buy products is a much more difficult task that we’ll be covering in depth in this article.
+However as simple as it sounds, actually getting traffic and getting people to buy products is a much more difficult task that we’ll cover in depth next.

 I believe you can build a niche website around just about anything, assuming you’re passionate enough about the topic.
-The reason most people fail is because they choose a niche like “Swedish leather furniture” when they are nomadic and have absolutely no interest in what they’re writing about.
+The reason most people fail is that they choose a niche like “Swedish leather furniture” when they’re nomadic and have absolutely no interest in what they’re writing about.

-Action Item: Write out a list of every product, hobby, or interest you have that you might be able to build a site around.
+To start, write out a list of every product, hobby, or interest you have that you might build a site around.
+This brainstorming exercise can help you find potential niches you hadn’t considered.

-Why?
-Because everyone always says they don’t have a good idea.
-I’m willing to bet if you get a list of 50-100 possible niches you’ll be in good shape.
+If you get a list of 50-100 possible niche ideas you’ll be in good shape.

 • Islay scotch